paulbarbu/multiReplace/README.md

 Original name: subEDIT
-Its original purpose was to replace characters in subtitles, now its purpose is generally to replace characters in files
+Its original purpose was to replace characters in subtitles, now its purpose is generally to replace strings in files

 License
 =======